Register Nutanix Cloud

 Register the Cloud

-Follow the steps below from your terminal to set the environment variables and invoke the APIs required to register a Nutanix cloud to Palette.
+Follow the steps below to set the necessary environment variables and invoke the APIs required to register a Nutanix cloud to Palette.
 Alternatively, you can use an API platform such as Postman.

 Prerequisites